 Billy Gray who played Bobby had been working as a child actor since 1945 and was actually 13 years old, when he was supposed to play a ten-year-old.
 He does seem a little older than his character in the film, and some of his remarks seem out of place for a boy of his age.
 On the other hand, the casting of a slightly older boy gets rid of some of the annoying qualities often found in young child actors.
 Gray is perhaps best known for his recurring role in the sitcom Father Knows Best in the fifties, which earned him an Oscar nomination.
 Gray has some of the key moments in the film, and is able to pull off a few very good dramatic moments.
 Especially his scenes with Michael Rennie are good.
 His only other sci-fi role was the abysmal The Navy vs. the Night Monsters (1966).
 He was one of the few child actors who was able to transition into adult roles, although work dwindled in the mid-seventies.
 In 1998 he settled a lawsuit with film historian Leonard Maltin, who in all his film guides from 1974 to 1998 had identified Gray as a real-life drug addict in the film Dusty and Sweets McGee (1971).

-Bit-part player George Lynn had previously turned up in House of Frankenstein (1944, review), and played in The Werewolf (1956), The Man Who Turned to Stone, I Was a Teenage Frankenstein and The Deadly Mantis (all 1957).
+Bit-part player George Lynn had previously turned up in House of Frankenstein (1944, review), played the main villain in The Werewolf (1956, review), and appeared in The Man Who Turned to Stone, I Was a Teenage Frankenstein and The Deadly Mantis (all 1957).
 David McMahon, here in a small role as an air force sergeant, had the honour of playing both in The Day the Earth Stood Still and the other superb sci-fi film of 1951, The Thing from Another World.
-He later turned up in The War of the Worlds (1953, review), The Creature Walks Among Us, It Conquered the World (both 1956), The Monster that Challenged the World (1957) and The Deadly Mantis.
+He later turned up in The War of the Worlds (1953, review), The Creature Walks Among Us (1956, review), It Conquered the World (1956, review), The Monster that Challenged the World (1957) and The Deadly Mantis.
 Comedian Snub Pollard has a cameo as a taxi driver.